 But what if you’re just a lone creator or influencer who doesn’t work at a giant agency?
 What if you literally can’t wait until Monday?

-Unlike advertisers and marketers, creators like you aren’t beholden to normal workhours.
+Unlike advertisers and marketers, creators like you aren’t beholden to normal work hours.
 While that can feel liberating for sure, you’ve also got to consider that you never really get an honest day off from work – particularly when you’re successful.
-Some of the best vloggers in the world have a talent for making their audiences follow their every move while they’re travelling to exotic destinations… but let’s be honest for a moment: Creating content while you’re on vacation… doesn’t really count as vacationing.
+Some of the best vloggers in the world, and the top of the creator economy, have a talent for making their audiences follow their every move while they’re traveling to exotic destinations… but let’s be honest for a moment: Creating content while you’re on vacation… doesn’t really count as vacationing.
 (Does it?)

 Furthermore, unlike advertisers, creators and influencers don’t have a dependable, dedicated budget set aside for producing content (and if you do, count yourself incredibly lucky!)
 Nope!
 You’re depending on an algorithm to pay you.
 When your income stream depends on getting thousands or millions of clicks, views, impressions, and “smashes of that Like button”, you can’t always focus on producing the level of quality you know you’re capable of producing.
 Instead, you’re forever chasing after quantity and engagement metrics, rather than pursuing your actual vision and inspiration.